ManuelJSD/Indexador-Nexus/README.en.md

 #### 2. Direct Download (Users)

 1. Download the latest version from the [Releases section](https://github.com/Lorwik/Indexador-Nexus/releases)
-2. Uncompress the downloaded file to a location of your choice
+2. Unzip the downloaded file to your desired location

 ## Running the Application